1969 (Myka 9 album)

 1969 is a studio album by American rapper Myka 9.
 It was released on Fake Four Inc. in 2009.
-Entirely produced by Canadian producer Factor, it features guest appearances from Aceyalone, Busdriver, Awol One, and Gel Roc.
+Entirely produced by Canadian producer Factor Chandelier, it features guest appearances from Aceyalone, Busdriver, Awol One, and Gel Roc.
 The title of the album comes from the year Myka 9 was born and the zeal of that era.
 In promotion of the album, Myka 9 toured across the United States with Factor, Sole, and Ceschi.

 Critical reception

 Spence D. of IGN gave the album a 9.7 out of 10, saying: "At the risk of sounding hyperbolic, Myka 9 has dropped one of the best, most expansive, and deeply rooted rap albums to hit the scene in quite some time."
 Thomas Quinlan of Exclaim! said, "Myka 9 is one of the best, most slept on MCs making music today, and 1969 is the best work he's done in a long time."